-The Karnak Temple Complex is located on the East bank of the River Nile in Luxor and includes a number of decayed temples, chapels and other buildings.
+The Karnak Temple Complex is located on the East bank of the River Nile in Luxor and includes 250 acres of temples, chapels, obelisks, columns and statues built over a period of 2,000 years and incorporating the finest aspects of Egyptian art and architecture.
 Its construction stretched from the reign of Senusret I in the Middle Kingdom and continued through the Ptolemaic period.
 The complex served as the main place of worship of the god Amun.

 Itis made of four parts: the Precinct of Amun-Ra, the Precinct of Mut, the Precinct of Montu and the Temple of Amenhotep IV.